 Each submission is reviewed, normally by one to two outside referees who are asked to return their reports within six to ten weeks.
 After the reviews are received, authors will be informed in writing of the Editor-in-Chief’s decision to accept, reject, or resubmit.
 In addition the Editor-in-Chief will provide a copy of the reviewers’ reports.

 Prior of the author’s manuscript publication the Licence To Publish must be completed and returned to the Editor-in-Chief’s office.

 news by JfHR Editorial .

-Volume Five of the Journal of Hellenic Religion provides you with a collection of articles in French and English which discusses Mytho-poetic imagination and its relationship with the theories, practices of magic and ritual practices within the ancient Greek religious tradition.Continue reading …
+Volume Six of the Journal of Hellenic Religion offers a collection of articles in French and English that mainly discuss the maritime and naval religiosity and mythology of the ancient Greeks.Continue reading …